San Francisco: LGBTQ

 San Francisco Pride is one of the oldest and largest LGBTQ pride events in the world.

 San Francisco has long had an LGBTQ-friendly history.
 It was home to the first lesbian-rights organization in the United States, Daughters of Bilitis; the first openly gay person to run for public office in the United States, José Sarria; the first openly gay man to be elected to public office in California, Harvey Milk; the first openly lesbian judge appointed in the U.S., Mary C. Morgan; and the first transgender police commissioner, Theresa Sparks.

-San Francisco was home to the first lesbian bar in America, Mona’s, on Union Street.
+San Francisco was home to the first lesbian bar in America, Mona's, on Union Street.
 The bar aimed to stand out as a space where women could be served by women wearing tuxedos, playing to the exclusion of men in a sapphic space, and catered to local queer patrons instead of the tourist ideal.
 As the bar continued to see more clientele, the booming business relocated to its more permanent location at 440 Broadway.
-Here, the business underwent a name change – now Mona’s 440 Club – but continued hosting drag artists and various headliners.
-Most namely, Gladys Bently, a drag king pioneer and performance artist, quickly identified for her unofficial tuxedo and top hat attire.
+Here, the business underwent a name change – now Mona's 440 Club – but continued hosting drag artists and various headliners.
+Most namely, Gladys Bentley, a drag king pioneer and performance artist, quickly identified for her unofficial tuxedo and top hat attire.
 Despite being the first lesbian bar in the nation, it was eventually sold and rebranded under new management.
-Since its closing in the 1950s, other iconic sapphic bars in San Francisco have emerged, including Wild Side West, Maud’s, and The Lexington Club.
-More recently, Rikki's, the first and only women’s sports bar, opened in Summer 2025.
+Since its closing in the 1950s, other iconic sapphic bars in San Francisco have emerged, including Wild Side West, Maud's, and The Lexington Club.
+More recently, Rikki's, the first and only women's sports bar, opened in Summer 2025.
 Drag artists and live entertainment continue to be a thriving part of sapphic and queer spaces in the city and, more notably, The Castro.
 Today, sapphic spaces, even in San Francisco, continue struggling to keep their doors open and remain in decline in comparison to gay spaces.